 You can find more information about this course in the programme specification.
 Module and programme information is indicative and may be subject to change.

-Dr Elvira Dominguez-Redondo, Programme Leader for all LLM courses, is actively engaged in improving human rights around the world, including working to protect human rights defenders in Mexico and leading the creation of the first LLM in Human Rights In Iraq, at Duhok University, Kurdistan.
-You can find out more about her work and research as well as her contact details, should you wish to discuss any aspect of the LLM programmes, by visiting her staff profile.
+Programme Leader for all LLM courses, is actively engaged in promoting the realization of human rights at local, national and international levels.
+His works focuses on the protection of the rights of indigenous, tribal, forest and other land dependent peoples in the context of large scale development activities impacting on their territories and way of life.
+You can find out more about his work and research, as well as his contact details should you wish to discuss any aspect of the LLM programmes, by visiting his staff profile.